Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Legacy

 In 1967, Clement Attlee (Labour Party prime minister, 1945–51) was asked who he thought was the best prime minister of his lifetime.
 Attlee immediately replied: "Salisbury".

 The 6th Marquess of Salisbury commissioned Andrew Roberts to write Salisbury's authorised biography, which was published in 1999.

 After the Bering Sea Arbitration, Canadian Prime Minister Sir John Sparrow David Thompson said of Lord Salisbury's acceptance of the Arbitration Treaty that it was "one of the worst acts of what I regard as a very stupid and worthless life".

 The British phrase 'Bob's your uncle' is thought to have derived from Robert Cecil's appointment of his nephew, Arthur Balfour, as Chief Secretary for Ireland.

 Fort Salisbury (now Harare) was named in honour of him when it was founded in September 1890.
-Subsequently, simply known as Salisbury, the city became the capital of Southern Rhodesia, from 1890, the Federation of Rhodesia and Nyasaland from 1953–1963, Rhodesia from 1963–1979, Zimbabwe Rhodesia, in 1979, and finally Zimbabwe, from 1980.
-The name was changed to Harare in April 1982, on the second anniversary of Zimbabwe's independence.
+Subsequently, simply known as Salisbury, the city became the capital of Southern Rhodesia, from 1890, the Federation of Rhodesia and Nyasaland from 1953 to 1963, Rhodesia from 1963 to 1979, Zimbabwe Rhodesia, in 1979, and finally Zimbabwe, from 1980.
+The name was changed to Harare by the Zimbabwean president Robert Mugabe in April 1982, on the second anniversary of Zimbabwe's independence.
 Cecil Square, near to Parliament, was also named after him and not, as is erroneously but popularly thought, after Cecil Rhodes.
 Other Rhodesian/Zimbabwean connections include the suburbs of Hatfield, Cranborne and New Sarum.

 To date he is the only British prime minister to sport a full beard.
 At 6 ft 4 in tall, he was also the tallest prime minister.

 Family and personal life

-Lord Salisbury was the third son of James Gascoyne-Cecil, 2nd Marquess of Salisbury, a minor Conservative politician.
-In 1857, he defied his father, who wanted him to marry a rich heiress to protect the family's lands.
-He instead married Georgina Alderson, the daughter of Sir Edward Alderson, a moderately notable judge and of lower social standing than the Cecils.
+Lord Salisbury's father, James Gascoyne-Cecil, 2nd Marquess of Salisbury, a minor Conservative politician, wanted him to marry a rich heiress to protect the family's lands.
+In 1857, he defied his father and instead married Georgina Alderson, the daughter of Sir Edward Alderson, a moderately notable judge of lower social standing than the Cecils, outside the aristocracy or landed gentry.
 The marriage proved a happy one.
 Robert and Georgina had eight children, all but one of whom survived infancy.
 He was an indulgent father and made sure his children had a much better childhood than the one through which he suffered.
 Cut off from his family money, Robert supported his family through journalism and was later reconciled with his father.